Selective serotonin reuptake inhibitor: Pharmacogenetics

 Large bodies of research are devoted to using genetic markers to predict whether patients will respond to SSRIs or have side effects that will cause their discontinuation, although these tests are not yet ready for widespread clinical use.

 Versus TCAs

-SSRIs are described as 'selective' because they affect only the reuptake pumps responsible for serotonin, as opposed to earlier antidepressants, which affect other monoamine neurotransmitters as well, and as a result, SSRIs have fewer side effects.

 There appears to be no significant difference in effectiveness between SSRIs and tricyclic antidepressants, which were the most commonly used class of antidepressants before the development of SSRIs.
 However, SSRIs have the important advantage that their toxic dose is high, and, therefore, they are much more difficult to use as a means to commit suicide.
 Further, they have fewer and milder side effects.
 Tricyclic antidepressants also have a higher risk of serious cardiovascular side effects, which SSRIs lack.

 SSRIs act on signal pathways such as cyclic adenosine monophosphate (cAMP) on the postsynaptic neuronal cell, which leads to the release of brain-derived neurotrophic factor (BDNF).
 BDNF enhances the growth and survival of cortical neurons and synapses.

+Pharmacokinetics

+SSRIs vary in their pharmacokinetic properties.